 Post SCM i-ii, "Your Visual Schedule," to provide clear expectations and a visual cue for the group.

-See SCM iii-iv for the key to icons (for example, (b()) and ways to adapt for children who have special needs or disabilities.
+See SCM iii-iv for the key to icons (for example, © 1) and ways to adapt for children who have special needs or disabilities.

-"Claiming God's Grace" and "Celebrating God's Grace" require more prep.
+"Celebrating God's Grace" requires more prep.

 Welcoming and Preparing